What is Professional Liability Insurance for personal trainers

 What does Professional Liability Insurance for personal trainers cover

-Professional Liability insurance is one of the first insurances you need to consider as a personal trainer.
+Professional Liability insurance (aka E&O insurance) is one of the first insurances you need to consider as a personal trainer.
 It offers coverage for those who provide professional services and advice to clients and is a different form of protection then General Liability insurance which typically covers for incidents like slips and falls and damage to third-party property.
 Professional Liability insurance gives you peace of mind for when professional advice goes wrong.

 Understanding the key differences between Professional Liability and General Liability is essential, as there is a common misconception that a General Liability policy will also cover for professional errors as well.
 As previously mentioned, a General Liability policy excludes any advice that you provide in a professional capacity.